digitaleinitiativen/Geocaches/README.md

  - Und Bier trinken.

-Christophs Cache:
+### Christophs Cache

-N 47° 24.310', E 009° 44.585'
+- N 47° 24.310', E 009° 44.585'
-Hint: Unter was drunter
+- Hint: Unter was drunter

-15MetersOfFiber:
+### 15MetersOfFiber:
-N 47° 24.270 E 009° 44.638
+- N 47° 24.270 E 009° 44.638
-Digging deep into the stairs of Postgarage you will find 15 meters of fiber
+- Digging deep into the stairs of Postgarage you will find 15 meters of fiber
-Hint: The wooden stairs might be the path to enlightenment
+- Hint: The wooden stairs might be the path to enlightenment